-Home » Korean Drama Food » Carrot Jajangmyeon
+Home » Korean Drama Food » Carrot Jajangmyeon (Korean Black Bean Sauce with Carrot Noodles)

 I first came across this carrot jajangmyeon (당근 자장면) idea while watching Culinary Class War, season 2, episode 12, during the carrot challenge, and it immediately caught my attention.
-Using carrots instead of noodles felt unexpected, but the dish still tasted very much like jajangmyeon, just lighter and more vegetable focused.
+Using carrots instead of noodles felt unexpected, but after making it at home, the dish still tasted very much like jajangmyeon.
+This recipe is my home kitchen take on that idea, using a slightly adjusted jajang sauce and pairing it with carrots, just the way Chef Hudeokjuk prepared it.

 Ingredients